mmartin-sub/web-saas/README.md

 - [ ] If Resend is sending an error, it is not cached
 - [x] <p> cannot be a descendant of <p> from TypewriterEffectSmooths/TypewriterEffectImpl animation; the code is different to the source code for this component.
 - [ ] upgrade missing dependencies (see ncu -ws) - turbo
-- [ ] in package/stripe (packages/api/src/router/stripe.ts) access to json should be in different place and coming frokk prodä/dev approach
+- [ ] in package/stripe (packages/api/src/router/stripe.ts) access to json should be in different place and coming from prod/dev approach
-- [ ] there are some dict.common! for exmple in the code, not sure why ! is needed
+- [ ] there are some dict.common! for example in the code, not sure why ! is needed
 - [ ] Create an account (register page) should have sign-up button, not Login with email
 - [ ] Github auth was not working, code has been removed
 - [ ] (Link preview)[https://linkpreview.xyz/] reports preview of web site with logo not centered properly